heriram/asterix-kba/README.md

 When you have made any changes on the AsterixDB code, you can run the [`reinstall_asterix.sh`](https://github.com/heriram/asterix-kba/blob/master/reinstall_asterix.sh) script as, e.g., follows:

 	./reinstall_asterix.sh -m /Users/username/asterix-mgnt -o -s /Users/username/Work/Asterix/incubator-asterixdb -d 	/Users/username/Work/Asterix/asterix-kba -v 0.8.6

+For usage, run `reinstall_asterix.sh -h`

+## Updates on External Adapters or UDFs
+The above script will copy `reset_a1.sh` script into `${MANAGIX_HOME}` (or to where you intalled managix) which you can use to re-update the external libraries etc.

+When you have made any changes on the asterix-kba code, you can run `reset_a1.sh` as follows:

+	./reset_a1.sh -a /Users/username/Work/Asterix/incubator-asterixdb -n a1

+For help run `reset_a1.sh -h`